blofin/blofin-api-docs/index.md

-totalTradingVolume | String | Total futures trading amount of invitee totalTradingFee | String | Total futures trading fee of invitee totalCommision | String | Total commission of invitee totalDeposit | String | The total deposited amount, expressed in USDT.<br>The conversion to USDT is based on the real-time spot price of the deposited currency pair at the moment the deposit is credited. totalWithdrawal | String | Total withdrawal, expressed in USDT.<br>The conversion to USDT is based on the last spot price of the withdrawn currency pair at the moment the deposit is credited. kycLevel | String | KYC level of invitee.`0` Non KYC, `1` Complete personal infomation verification, `2` Complete address proof verification equity | String | The total amount of equity from Futures account in USDT
+totalTradingVolume | String | Total futures trading amount of invitee totalTradingFee | String | Total futures trading fee of invitee totalCommision | String | Total commission of invitee totalDeposit | String | The total deposited amount, expressed in USDT.<br>The conversion to USDT is based on the last spot price of the deposited currency pair at the moment the deposit is credited. totalWithdrawal | String | Total withdrawan amount, expressed in USDT.<br>The conversion to USDT is based on the last spot price of the withdrawn currency pair at the moment the deposit is credited. kycLevel | String | KYC level of invitee.`0` Non KYC, `1` Complete personal infomation verification, `2` Complete address proof verification equity | String | The total equity of futures account in USDT totalEquity | String | The total equity of all accounts in USDT